iterative/dvc.org/content/docs/start/data-management/metrics-parameters-plots.md

 </details>

+[`evaluate.py`] uses [DVCLive] to write scalar metrics values (e.g. `AUC`) and plots data (e.g. `ROC curve`) to files in the `eval` directory that DVC can parse to compare and visualize across iterations.
+DVCLive can configure metrics and plots for you if you call `Live.make_dvcyaml()`, or you can customize metrics and plots by [configuring them][plots files] in the same `dvc.yaml` file where your stage definitions are saved.

 <details>

 ### 💡 Expand to see how to customize metrics and plots

-DVCLive can configure metrics and plots for you if you call `Live.make_dvcyaml()`, or you can customize metrics and plots by [configuring them][plots files] in the same `dvc.yaml` file where your stage definitions are saved.
-For example, to combine train and test data, and to set other custom attributes like titles, we add the following to `dvc.yaml`:
+To combine train and test data, and to set other custom attributes like titles, we add the following to `dvc.yaml`:

 ```yaml
 metrics: